Need to know

 Find out more about CADR and the Dyson-specific test method known as POLAR, in our air purifier buying guide.

-There's nothing worse than being hit with unexpected costs, so if you're considering whether you should buy an air purifier, ensure you take into account the cost of replacement filters, which can add up quickly.
+If you're considering buying an air purifier, make sure you take into account the cost of replacement filters, which can add up quickly.

-Costs vary between brands and models, and replacement filters for the models we've tested can range from about $55 to $89 each, which could add up to well over $100 per year depending on how often you run your purifier and at what setting.
-Check our air purifier reviews for filter prices and estimated annual costs on models we've tested.
+Costs vary between brands and models.
+Replacement filters for the models we've tested can range from about $55–89 each – which could add up to well over $100 a year, depending on how often you run your purifier and at what setting.